+On August 9, 2022, we executed our \$575 million SMB Private Education Loan Trust 2022-C term ABS transaction, which was accounted for as a secured financing.
+We sold \$575 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$575 million of gross proceeds.
+The Class A and Class B notes had a weighted average life of 4.69 years and priced at a weighted average SOFR equivalent cost of SOFR plus 1.76 percent.
+At December 31, 2022, \$635 million of our Private Education Loans, including \$597 million of principal and \$38 million in capitalized interest, were encumbered because of this transaction.

 On May 19, 2021, we executed our \$531 million SMB Private Education Loan Trust 2021-B term ABS transaction, which was accounted for as a secured financing.
-We sold \$531 million of notes to third-parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$529 million of gross proceeds.
+We sold \$531 million of notes to third parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$529 million of gross proceeds.
 The Class A and Class B notes had a weighted average life of 4.26 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.77 percent.
-At December 31, 2021, \$496 million of our Private Education Loans, including \$467 million of principal and \$29 million in capitalized interest, were encumbered because of this transaction.

-On August 18, 2021, we executed our \$527 million SMB Private Education Loan Trust 2021-D term ABS transaction, which was accounted for as a secured financing.
-We sold \$527 million of notes to third-parties and retained a 100 percent interest in the residual certificates issued in the securitization, raising approximately \$525 million of gross proceeds.
-The Class A and Class B notes had a weighted average life of 4.22 years and priced at a weighted average LIBOR equivalent cost of 1-month LIBOR plus 0.69 percent.
-At December 31, 2021, \$515 million of our Private Education Loans, including \$485 million of principal and \$30 million in capitalized interest, were encumbered because of this transaction.
+At December 31, 2022, \$410 million of our Private Education Loans, including \$389 million of principal and \$21 million in capitalized interest, were encumbered because of this transaction.